vamshireddy903/GCP-Learning/CloudRun/Jobs/readme.md

 **Every night:**
 - Read a log file
-- Count number of lines
+- Count number of lines to console
-- Save result to output file
 - Exit

 This is a perfect Cloud Run Job use case because: